Undocumented Students

 The Real Hope Act (also known as SB 6523)

-A Washington state law passed in 2014, also called the REAL Hope Act.
+A Washington is state law passed in 2014.
+It’s also called the REAL Hope Act.
 This Washington law helps undocumented students who meet certain requirements qualify for state need grants.

 Washington Application for State Financial Aid (WASFA)

-Helps eligible students access financial aid for college.
+The WASFA is available for all students who are unable to apply for federal financial aid.
 Even if you’re not eligible for federal aid, you may be eligible for state aid.

 Educators for Fair Consideration

-A San Francisco-based non-profit organization that helps undocumented young people to pursue their dreams of college, career and citizenship in the United States.
-The program is designed by and for undocumented young people with support from committed allies.
+This San Francisco-based non-profit organization that helps undocumented young people to pursue their dreams of college, career and citizenship in the United States.

 Northwest Immigrant Rights Project

-Northwest Immigrant Rights Project promotes justice for low-income immigrants by pursuing and defending their legal status.
+Northwest Immigrant Rights Project helps people understand their legal rights.
 They focus on providing direct legal services, supported by their education and public policy work.

 If you’re a member or veteran of the U.S. armed forces, you may be eligible for special naturalization programs.
 Contact EWU’s enrollment advocate or EWU’s Veterans Resource Center for information about resources for armed forces members and veterans.